rezarahem/jupiter-core/README.md

         If Git is not initialized, you’ll see an option to `Initialize Repository`.
 Click it.\
         This will create a `.git` folder and initialize the repository.
 (We actually did this in the previous step, so you can skip this step.
 Still, it's good to know.)

-     3. Add the First Commit
+     3. Add the First Commit (if you skip last step)

         In the Source Control panel, stage your changes by clicking the + icon next to the file names or the Stage All Changes button.\
         In the message box at the top, type a commit message, such as `init`.\